2020PB/police-brutality/reports/Oregon.md

 * [7:05](https://twitter.com/i/broadcasts/1MnxndjVOQXGO)

-### Indiscriminate tear gas after protestors light small fire | July 20th
+### Indiscriminate tear gas after protesters light small fire | July 20th

-After protestors allegedly lit a small fire, federal officers fired tear gas indiscriminately into the park, though according to the poster, most protestors were not in the park.
-Footage shows substantial clouds of tear gas with no protestors nearby.
+After protesters allegedly lit a small fire, federal officers fired tear gas indiscriminately into the park, though according to the poster, most protesters were not in the park.
+Footage shows substantial clouds of tear gas with no protesters nearby.

 tags: protester, tear-gas